ManifoldsHu/FourDExplorer/README.md

 [![Import Raw Data](https://iili.io/QkZDJa.png)](https://freeimage.host/i/QkZDJa)

 Choose the 'General Raw Data' option as our Import File Type.
 Then, click the 'browse' button to choose the raw file we want to import.
 Then set correct parameters, including dataset size, data type, offset of the first image, gap between two images and whether it is little-endian.
 Next, name it in the bottom 'IMPORT TO' region.
-Here, we set the name of imported dataset to be 'mydataset'.
+Here, we set the name of imported dataset to be 'gold_particle'.
 When all is ready, click 'OK'.

 [![Import Raw Parameters](https://iili.io/QkZmOv.png)](https://freeimage.host/i/QkZmOv)